 The veteran population of Texas is not evenly distributed across the state.
 Similar to findings at the national level, counties with large populations generally have the largest numbers of veterans.
-Harris County, the most populous county in the state, is home to 157,761 veterans.
-The counties with the largest numbers of veterans in 2019 were Harris, Bexar, Tarrant, Dallas, Bell, El Paso, Travis, Denton, Collin, and Williamson.
+Bexar County was home to 162,004 veterans passing Harris County, the most populous county in the state with 153,601.
+The counties with the largest numbers of veterans in 2021 were Bexar, Harris, Tarrant, Dallas, Bell, El Paso, Travis, Denton, Collin, and Williamson.
 Almost half of the state's veteran population resided in these 10 counties.

-In Texas, approximately 49 percent of veterans (747,187 individuals) were labor force participants in 2019.
-These veterans accounted for 5.2 percent of the state's total workforce.
+In Texas, approximately 49 percent of veterans (770,385 individuals) were labor force participants in 2021.
+These veterans accounted for 5.4 percent of the state's total workforce.
 The unemployment rate for veterans is lower than the state average.
-In 2019, the unemployment rate was 3.5 percent for Texas nonveterans and 3.2 percent for Texas veterans.
+In 2021, the unemployment rate was 5.7 percent for Texas nonveterans and 5.4 percent for Texas veterans.

-In 2019, the median age of a veteran labor force participant in Texas was 49.
+In 2021, the median age of a veteran labor force participant in Texas was 49.
 Approximately 47 percent of employed veteran labor force participants were between the ages of 35 to 54.
 Approximately 22 percent of the veteran labor force was between the ages of 55 to 64.
 Fifteen percent of the veteran labor force participants in Texas were 65 or older.

 Veteran labor force participants held various jobs in numerous industries throughout Texas.
-Approximately 63 percent of veteran labor force participants in Texas were employees of private, for-profit companies in 2019.
-Approximately 22 percent were federal, state, or local government employees, and nearly 10 percent were self-employed.
+Approximately 61.5 percent of veteran labor force participants in Texas were employees of private, for-profit companies in 2021.
+Approximately 23.6 percent were federal, state, or local government employees, and nearly 10 percent were self-employed.